techsparksguru/docker-for-all/devops/kubernetes/01-install/kubeadm/Readme.md

 Below links are what I used as authoritative guidance (in addition to all of the debugging articles by various contributors online either through their blogs or content collation networks like stackoverflow, stackshare etc. )

 - [Install KubeAdm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

+# More
+This [link](https://github.com/kinvolk/kubernetes-the-hard-way-vagrant) contains entire thing automated and more perfect